The contribution of binary star formation via core-fragmentation on protostellar multiplicity: Results and discussion

 \subsection{System formation scales}

-The star forming environment may affect the initial separation of systems formed via core-fragmentation pathways, which might give insight into a fragmentation scale.
+The star-forming environment may affect the initial separation of systems formed via core fragmentation pathways, which might give insight into a fragmentation scale.
 In \Cref{fig:initial_separations} we plot the histogram of the initial separations of the systems formed via the three different formation pathways for each simulation pathway.
-For the core-fragmentation pathways, the histograms are stacked in the left column, while the initial separation of dynamical capture is shown on the right column of \Cref{fig:initial_separations}.
+For the core fragmentation pathways, the histograms are stacked in the left column, while the initial separation of dynamical capture is shown on the right column of \Cref{fig:initial_separations}.

-We fit Gaussian distributions to the sum of the histograms for systems formed via bound and unbound core-fragmentation to characterise a typical bound core-fragmentation scale.
+We fitted Gaussian distributions to the sum of the histograms for systems formed via bound and unbound core fragmentation to characterise a typical bound core fragmentation scale, $d_{core}$.
 The means and widths of these distributions are plotted against GMC mass in \Cref{fig:frag_scale}.
+The fragmentation scale appears to be smaller in denser environments, however, the typical fragmentation scale over all simulations appears to be around $10^{3\mbox{--}3.5}\au$ which is consistent with observations that find a peak of around $\sim3000\au$ in the separation distribution of protostars \citep{pokhrel_hierarchical_2018}.

-If we assume that the cores on average can be described as critical mass Bonnor-Ebert spheres, the external pressure on the cores will increase with increasing cloud mass, leading to the core fragmentation scale depending inversely proportional to the square root of the cloud mass, indicated by the dashed line in the figure.
-The typical fragmentation scale over all simulations appears to be around $10^{3\mbox{--}3.5}\au$ which is consistent with observations that find a peak of around $\sim3000\au$ in the separation distribution of protostars \citep{pokhrel_hierarchical_2018}.
+If we assume that the cores on average can be described as critical mass Bonnor-Ebert spheres, the external pressure on the cores will increase with increasing cloud mass, leading to the core fragmentation scale depending inversely proportional to the square root of the cloud mass, indicated by the dashed line in \Cref{fig:frag_scale}.

+The normalisation is set by assuming that the typical scale at which binaries form is similar to the radius of a critical Bonnor-Ebert core:

+where $\epsilon_{core}$ encapsulates that a binary companion will not form at the very edge of a pre-stellar core (we use $\epsilon_{core} = 0.55$ in the figure), and $P_{ext}$ is the confining pressure of the Bonnor-Ebert sphere, which can be estimated as \citep{haugbolle_stellar_2018}:

-When looking at the initial separations of systems formed via dynamical capture (shown on the right column of \Cref{fig:initial_separations}), we see that for all GMC masses the histogram grows with larger initial separations.
+When looking at the initial separations of systems formed via dynamical capture (shown on the right column of \Cref{fig:initial_separations}), we see that for all GMC masses, the histogram increases with larger initial separations.
 For simulation $12000\msun$ the initial separation histogram plateaus beyond $1000\au$.
-This plateau is likely due to the higher stellar density which creates a situation where it is more likely for stars to capture other stars at smaller separations first before capturing stars at larger separations.
+This plateau is likely due to the higher stellar density which creates a situation where it is less probable to be captured at a large distance from a stellar system because other systems will be nearer.